THE CRYING BABY

 CMPA is much less common in breastfed babies than in formula fed babies (0.5% of breastfed babies, and 2-3% of mixed or formula fed babies), and may cause symptoms only when formula is introduced for the first time.
 If this is the case, and the family is open to it, stopping formula and returning to breastfeeding is likely to resolve the symptoms.

-If a mother has eliminated cows' milk protein from her diet she should have a dietitian review.
-Meanwhile she should be advised to take 1000mg of calcium daily, and a vitamin D supplement.
-If an older baby with CMPA is advancing on the milk ladder the mother can also trial resuming a normal diet.
+If the breastfeeding parent has eliminated cows' milk protein from their diet they should have a dietitian review.
+Meanwhile they should be advised to take 1000mg of calcium daily, and a vitamin D supplement.
+If an older baby with CMPA is advancing on the milk ladder the breastfeeding parent can also trial resuming a normal diet.

 For an overview of the general assessment of the crying baby, see this blog